YU000jp/logseq-plugin-side-block/readme.md

 # Logseq Plugin: Side Block

-- Place the child block next to the parent block.
+- Place child blocks next to the parent block.

 > Normally, it can be applied as custom CSS, but we have made it a plugin to make it easier to use.